astrolabsoftware/fink-science/fink_science/random_forest_snia/README.md

 ![preview](pic/kde-active-learning-snpcc_inverted_fulllc.png)

-## Model distribution
+## Default model

-The distribution of the model is currently done via CVMFS (i.e. it is pre-loaded on CVMFS, and each executor can see it).
+We include a default model with the module in `data/models/default-model.obj`.
+This model is based on the v0 description above, and it is loaded if the user does not specify a custom one.

 ## Typical call